coporteer/MATLAB_Lyapunov-stability-theorm/readme.md

 # This is code for DKU Intelligent Control course

-i am trying to make simulation about Lyapunov-stability-theorm
+I am trying to make simulation about Lyapunov-stability-theorm

 * Simulink is on the way
+* How to find block`s name?